 Data, Nudges and Learning: A Guide to Enhancing Engagement launched Monday 29th April and is Learning Pool (formerly HT2 Labs)’ first ever Open Learning Experience.
 Taking place over a 10-week period, the OLX is comprised of 3 parts, each exploring a different element of data usage.

 Exploring both Nudge Theory and Learning & Motivation Theory, Part One (which ended last week) discussed and demonstrated how these principles can be applied in digital L&D initiatives to provide a more personal and compelling experience for the learner.

-This part of the course aimed to help you understand how to impact learner behavior by exploring examples of effective nudge design, as well as introducing Sparks (part of Learning Locker’s Automation app suite) which triggers actions following specific behaviors; drastically reducing the need for manual processes and administrative tasks.
+This part of the course aimed to help you understand how to impact learner behaviour by exploring examples of effective nudge design, as well as introducing Sparks (part of Learning Locker’s Automation app suite) which triggers actions following specific behaviours; drastically reducing the need for manual processes and administrative tasks.

 Not completely breaking away from our traditions with the OLX, we’ve summarized the key learning points from the first instalment of the OLX, along with the learning resources used to help aid your understanding.